aria-jpl/alos2app_pge/README.md

 ## To Dos

-- Ensuring short-circuiting of the PGE, i.e. if a product exists than throw an exception
+- Include short-circuiting of the PGE, i.e. if a product exists than throw an exception.
+- Download water mask from specified s3 buckets (currently uses ISCE2 `wbd.py`)
 - Add Imaging Geometry and Radar Metadata to the NetCDF
 - Create Browse PNGs for distribution